 "megan marshall on WRITING WOMEN'S LIVES"

-Please be part of an extraordinary evening brought to you by the Center for the Study of Transformative Lives at New York University.
-The distinguished biographer Megan Marshall will speak on her life-long fascination with exemplary as well as lesser-known historical women, and how she uses story to propel biographical narrative.
-Using examples from her research and writing on five women over three decades, Marshall will consider the question: What does biography do for both writer and reader?
-Come and hear Megan Marshall discuss "why (and how) I write women's lives."
+ON MARCH 28, the Center hosted an extraordinary evening which brought the distinguished biographer Megan Marshall to speak on her life-long fascination with exemplary as well as lesser-known historical women, and how she uses story to propel biographical narrative.
+Using examples from her research and writing on five women over three decades, Marshall considered the question: "what does biography do for both writer and reader?" and "why (and how) do I write women's live?"

 The event was held on Tuesday, March 28th, 2017, at 6 p.m., at 53 Washington Square South, New York, NY.

 Please click below for a link to the video of the event.